rnrand/group-site/content/authors/bhakti-shah/_index.md

 - Undergrads
 ---

-I am a second year undergraduate student at the University of Chicago, majoring in Computer Science and Mathematics.
+I am a joint BS/MS student at the University of Chicago, majoring in Computer Science.